 Glenn Stok applies his engineering background to solve technological problems and save money on car repairs.
-He writes to share his insight.
+He shares his insight below.

 Some people spend hundreds of dollars on unnecessary and questionable repairs when they see the check engine light is on.

 I’ll show you how to know ahead of time what to expect.
 I use a low-cost diagnostic scanner that displays the OBD error codes saved in my car’s computer.

 What are OBD Error Codes?

 The OBD error codes are stored in the car’s computer, known as the Powertrain Control Module (PCM).
 When a condition occurs that indicates a problem with emissions control, it is reported to the PCM via one of many sensors.

 Sensors pass vital information to the PCM about the condition of the parts that they monitor.
 In some cases, the PCM analyzes the data to determine if the parts are functioning properly.
 In other cases, it’s just an indicator of a problem that needs attention.